 (2) This section applies only to those sports under the jurisdiction of the United States Olympic Committee and known to be “Olympic” sports.
 [Formerly 659.175]

 Note: 659.865 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 659 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.

-Note: 659.870 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 659 or any series therein by legislative action.
+Note: 659.875 and 659.880 were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 659 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.